 These resources will provide you with detailed, accurate citations for published reviews that you can use to locate the full-text of the article.
 For instructions on how to to this, consult our guide on how to Find a Specific Article.

 Below is a list of print resources that include information about film reviews and other writing about film.
 While the majority just provide detailed citations, several resources include the full-text of the reviews.
 This list includes general publications that are good starting points for research.
-Contact the Cinema Studies library specialist in the Literatures and Languages Library for more assistance.
+Contact the Literatures and Languages Library for more assistance.